Jerry Nelson: Career

 Less prominent characters on the show include sportscaster Louis Kazagger, Pops the doorman, giant blue monster Thog, gossip columnist Fleet Scribbler, and Scooter's uncle, J.P.
 Grosse, who owned the theater.
 He originated the role of Fozzie Bear's mother in season 2 of The Muppet Show and reprised the role in the TV specials A Muppet Family Christmas, The Muppets at Walt Disney World, and the film The Muppet Christmas Carol.

 Nelson performed the puppet and voice of Emmet in Emmet Otter's Jug-Band Christmas, a one-hour special that originally aired on CBC.
 He later performed the signature song from that show, "When the River Meets the Sea," as Robin, in a duet with John Denver for a Muppet Christmas special.
 That version of the song gets frequent radio airplay during the Christmas season (although the song is not seasonal).
-He and Louise Gold performed the song at Jim Henson’s Memorial Service.
+He and Louise Gold performed the song at Jim Henson's memorial service.

 On Fraggle Rock, he performed Gobo Fraggle, Pa Gorg, and Marjory the Trash Heap.
 Frank Oz did not perform on Fraggle Rock, and Jim Henson and Hunt limited their time on the show, so they performed supporting characters.
 For this reason, Nelson was asked to perform Gobo, the central role on the show.

 Nelson's characters were often singers or musicians.
 He performed the lead vocals for many songs as Floyd of the Electric Mayhem, Little Jerry of Little Jerry and the Monotones, Slim Wilson of Lubbock Lou and his Jughuggers, and a number of Anything Muppet bands.
 Most of his main characters in all three shows sang songs at one time or another.

+In 2001, Nelson also performed the character voice of General Public in the Cartoon Network animated series Sheep in the Big City in the episode "Daddy Shearest".
+In December 2009, Nelson, who summered in Truro, Massachusetts on Cape Cod, released Truro Daydreams, an album of original songs.

 He reprised the role of the announcer in The Muppets.
 His final performance as the announcer was part of the Jim Henson's Musical World concert at Carnegie Hall.
 Archive audio of his announcer role was reused in Muppets Most Wanted, which was dedicated to both Nelson and Jane Henson, wife of Muppets' creator Jim Henson.

-In 2001, Nelson also performed the character voice of General Public in the Cartoon Network animated series Sheep in the Big City in the episode "Daddy Shearest".

-In December 2009, Nelson, who summered in Truro, Massachusetts on Cape Cod, released Truro Daydreams, an album of original songs.